yunuskorkmaz/docs.tr-tr/docs/core/tools/dotnet.md

 ## <a name="name"></a>Name

-`dotnet` -.NET Core CLI için genel sürücü.
+`dotnet` -.NET CLı için genel sürücü.

 ## <a name="synopsis"></a>Özeti